fragaria/karmen/docs/source/installation.rst

 The last command should spit out a bunch of information about your docker installation.

-The next step is to get a production bundle for Karmen.
+The next step is to get a production bundle for Karmen Hub.
 You can get these in the `Releases section on our GitHub <https://github.com/fragaria/karmen/releases>`_.
-Just download the latest one to your Raspberry Pi's home directory and unzip it.
+Just download the latest ``release.zip`` to your Raspberry Pi's home directory and unzip it.

 .. code-block:: sh